kazumah1/sigyl/state/plan.md

 - ✅ **GitHub App OAuth flow working** - OAuth callback handling now properly supports both installation and OAuth flows
 - ✅ **Multi-account GitHub support implemented** - Users can now link multiple GitHub accounts and switch between them on the Deploy page with a dropdown selector.
 The dropdown now displays the organization display name for org installations (not just the login/username), making it easier to differentiate between personal and org accounts.
 - ✅ **Dashboard performance optimized** - Removed artificial loading delays and implemented optimistic loading for faster navigation
+- ✅ **API Keys Management fully integrated** - API keys dashboard now connects to the real backend API with GitHub App authentication.
+Users can create, view, deactivate, and delete API keys with proper security and permissions.
 - ⬜️ Deployment flow: UI and simulation are working, but real container hosting is not yet integrated
 - ⬜️ Registry API integration: Backend exists but not fully connected to frontend deployment flow
 - ⬜️ Secrets management: Backend exists but not integrated with deployment flow